cmualgos/cmualgos.github.io/_posts/2018-09-26-treewidth.md

 More on Treewidth of Planar Graphs
 -----------

 In class, we saw an unproved theorem about a treewidth bound on planar graphs with small diameter.
-What if we don't restrict the diameter.
+What if we don't restrict the diameter?
 After all, the diameter may not be a good measure for large-diameter graphs, since paths are planar, have diameter $n-1$, and yet have treewidth $1$.
 It turns out that planar graphs have treewidth at most $O(\sqrt n)$, and this is tight, achieved by the $\sqrt{n}$-by-$\sqrt{n}$ grid on $n$ vertices (see my lecture notes, page 10).

 As an exercise, try to prove that a $\sqrt{n}$-by-$\sqrt{n}$ grid has treewidth $O(\sqrt{n})$.
 (The other direction, proving that the treewidth is $\Omega(\sqrt{n})$, requires some deeper theory of treewidth.)